MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 ---
 author: rolandlefranc
-title: How to encrypt content for PlayReady
+title: How to package mp4 based content for PlayReady
 description: This page describes how to encrypt or package audio video content to prepare for consumption by a PlayReady client ms.assetid: "7DF4D94C-1962-49B9-A369-0803EB886235"
-keywords: PlayReady Encryption, PlayReady Packaging, Programming Guide ms.author: rolefran ms.date: 04/01/2018 ms.topic: conceptual
+keywords: Packaging, PlayReady Packaging, PlayReady Encryption, mp4, mpeg 4, Programming Guide ms.author: rolefran ms.date: 04/01/2018
+ms.topic: conceptual